JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 Leave-Out for Data Container
 --------------------------------

-Recall how we motivate leave-:math:`p`-out as a different way to think about :math:`k`-folds.
+Recall how we motivated leave-:math:`p`-out as a different way to think about :math:`k`-folds.
 Instead of specifying the number of folds :math:`k` directly, we specify how many observations of the given data container should be in each validation subset.